Anthony Brignole 1946 - 2020 - Obituary

-Anthony J. "Tony" Brignole III was born September 29, 1946, at St. Joseph Hospital in Memphis.
+Anthony J. "Tony" Brignole III was born September 29, 1946 at St. Joseph Hospital in Memphis.
 He was affectionately known by his family as" Sonny".
-He passed away on June 17, 2020, at Methodist Hospice House.
+He passed away June 17, 2020 at Methodist Hospice House.

 He was preceded in death by his parents Anthony J. Brignole, Jr. and Mary Margaret Warner Brignole as well as his younger brother, Ron.
 He is survived by his wife of 50 years, Mary Hendrick Brignole, daughter Angela Brignole Schreiner (Kyle) and granddaughter, Dorothy Elizabeth Schreiner as well as by his sisters, Rita Brignole Pellegrin (Hank), Theresa Brignole Seviek (Joe), and brother James.
 Other survivors include nieces Stacey Pellegrin Peeney (Mike), Sarah Brignole Cannon (Phil), Laura Brignole Raptis (Jon), Amy Brignole, Tracey Brignole Bowman (Josh), nephew/godson Hank Pellegrin, Jr. (Christi), nephew Paul Hendrick, (Catherine) and godson Joe Warner III (Jenny).